Team Anna Durnova

 till.hilmar@univie.ac.at

+Starting March 2024, he is a PI in the Horizon Project CIDAPE on inequality, climate change and the force of political emotions.
 His book Deserved.
-Economic Memories after the Fall of the Iron Curtain, to be published with Columbia University Press in 2023, examines popular experiences of the East German and the Czech post-1989 transformations in a comparative perspective.
+Economic Memories after the Fall of the Iron Curtain, published with Columbia University Press in 2023, examines popular experiences of the East German and the Czech post-1989 transformations in a comparative perspective.

 (she/her)